ADD Vs. ADHD

 ADHD symptoms

 All the above presentations fall under the diagnosis of ADHD, and no one presentation is more authentic or severe than another.
-Although symptoms vary and present differently from person to person, they can all potentially impact a person's life.
+Although symptoms vary and present differently from person to person, they all impact a person's life.

 Getty/AnnaStills